digital-ai/release-integration-sdk-workshop/part-2/lab-6-clean-deploy.md

 ?
 Do you want to delete the resource pvc/data-dir-dai-xld-my-namespace-digitalai-deploy-worker-1: Yes Deleted pvc/data-dir-dai-xld-my-namespace-digitalai-deploy-worker-1 from namespace my-namespace Clean finished successfully!❯ xl kube clean
 ?
-Following kubectl context will be used during execution: `azure-aks-test-cluster`?
+Following kubectl context will be used during execution: `xl-kube-workshop`?
 Yes ?
 Select the Kubernetes setup where the Digital.ai Devops Platform will be installed, updated or cleaned: AzureAKS [Azure AKS]
 ?
 Do you want to use an custom Kubernetes namespace (current default is 'digitalai'): Yes ?
 Enter the name of the Kubernetes namespace where the Digital.ai DevOps Platform will be installed, updated or cleaned: my-namespace